updated on 07 April 2026

 You can find out more about how the SQE will impact training contracts in this Oracle.

-Other variations to consider include firms that’ll require their future trainees to prepare for and complete:
+Other variations to consider include law firms that require their future trainees to prepare for and complete:

 You can find out more about non-law students, law conversion courses and the SQE in this Oracle.

-The training programme will be specific to individual firms, so they can ensure their trainees are prepared for life as a solicitor at their firm – some have also developed bespoke ‘Plus Programmes’ with education providers.
-Many firms want to maintain control over how their future lawyers are trained and won’t always accept confirmed QWE from aspiring lawyers.
-In fact, it’s likely they’ll request that the applicant completes the two-year training period as a training contract with them, regardless of whether the candidate already has accredited QWE.
-As a result, if you’re certain on which firms you’d like to apply to, make sure you’re aware of their training plans.
+The training programme will be specific to individual law firms, so they can ensure their trainee solicitors are prepared for life as a solicitor at their firm – some also have bespoke ‘plus programmes’ with education providers to prepare trainees for life at a specific firm.
+Many law firms want to maintain control over how their future solicitors are trained, so won’t always accept any previously completed QWE.
+In fact, most law firms require all of their trainee solicitors to complete the two-year training period as a training contract with them, regardless of whether the candidate already has accredited QWE.
+As a result, if you’re certain on which law firms you’d like to apply to, make sure you’re aware of their training plans.

-Much like with the Legal Practice Course, firms will continue to offer funding for the SQE and trainees will also receive a trainee salary.
-Finally, the way that aspiring lawyers apply for training contracts (ie, applying mostly two years in advance of your training contract start date) looks set to stay the same.
+Law firms offer funding for the SQE and trainees also receive a trainee salary.
+In most cases, aspiring lawyers should apply for training contracts two years in advance of your training contract start date.

 Find a list of training contract deadlines via LawCareers.Net’s Training contract deadlines page.

-So, while the training contract will still prevail and count towards a candidate’s QWE, there are now other various ways that aspiring lawyers can build up the required work experience to qualify via the SQE.
+So, while the training contract counts towards a candidate’s QWE, there are various other ways that aspiring lawyers can build up the required work experience to qualify via the SQE.

-In order for your role, whether it’s working as a paralegal, volunteering at your university’s pro bono clinic or a training contract, to count as QWE, it must offer you the chance to develop:
+In order for your role to count as QWE, it must offer you the chance to develop:

 The SRA won’t confirm whether your work meets these requirements; it’ll be determined by the solicitor or compliance officer for legal practice who’s signing off your QWE.